-How caregivers can take care of themselves
+Caregivers need to take care of themselves too

 The secret to surviving long term caregiving is to pace yourself and rest when you’re tired.

 1. Accept that you’ll feel guilty

 Guilt is a normal part of caregiving simply because you care – it’s never going to disappear.

-Besides, how much worse would you feel if you never took any breaks and your health declined to the point where you couldn’t care for your older adult?
+Besides, how good would you feel if you never took any breaks and your health declined to the point where you could no longer care for your older adult?

-2. Don’t ask your senior for permission
+2. Don’t ask your older adult for permission

 When seniors refuse, they’re not thinking of your needs and are often not considering their own true needs either.

-3. Start before you really need it
+3. Start before you really need it (if possible)

-It may take a while to find the right person to help and for them to learn the caregiving routines.
+It may take some time to find the right person to help and for them to learn the caregiving routines.

 To make the transition easier, you could have someone come and shadow you until they learn the ropes and can be left alone with your older adult.

 4. Combine paid services with help from friends, family, and volunteers